Overview of iRest in the Military

 Post-traumatic stress disorder is a severe anxiety disorder with typical treatment being medications and/or psychotherapy.
 IRI and senior iRest teachers work with those experiencing trauma, their physicians and caregivers to navigate the symptoms of PTSD, and often associated conditions such as phobias, suicidal feelings, mood disorders, insomnia, fatigue, panic disorder, and obsessive-compulsive disorder, all of which can be debilitating.
 In working with traumas of the mind, as well as severe traumas in the body, iRest has helped navigate recovery and increase coping skills. iRest is integrative in that it heals the various unresolved issues, traumas, and wounds that are present in the body and mind, and restorative in that it aids the body and mind in returning to a natural state of functioning. iRest fosters freedom from stress and trauma, and helps identify and heal destructive tendencies that otherwise can impede the healing process.

-In addition to traditional approaches such as psychotherapy, counseling and case work support, the military healthcare system is embracing evidence-based mind-body modalities including iRest, yoga, meditation, massage and acupuncture to address the burgeoning healthcare needs of military communities.
+In addition to traditional approaches such as psychotherapy, counseling and case work support, the military and veteran healthcare systems are embracing evidence-based mind-body modalities including iRest, yoga, meditation, massage and acupuncture to address the burgeoning healthcare needs within these communities.
 A growing body of research indicates that mind-body approaches can help people interweave healthy lifestyle practices into their daily lives that help alleviate pain, promote better sleep, increase resiliency, reduce anxiety and teach self-care management into their daily lives at a fraction of the cost of traditional therapies.

 “I am currently the Clinical Director for an Intensive Outpatient Program that treats Wounded Warriors with the invisible wounds of traumatic brain injury and post traumatic stress disorder after multiple deployments to Iraq and Afghanistan over the last decade and more.
 The Warriors are able to regain their grounding and move forward in their recovery and reintegration into continued active duty service or return to the community.”
-John Golden, Captain US Public Health Service (USPHS) Military Treatment Facility
+Captain John Golden, US Public Health Service

-For more information, please contact IRI's Director of Military Programs, Mary Ellen Rose - firstname.lastname@example.org
+For more information, please contact iRest Institute's Head of Military and Veteran Programs, Kerryn Story at firstname.lastname@example.org